summerzahara/vibe-coding-tutorial/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

-### 3. Add your API key (Tiebreaker only)
+### 3. Add your API key (Tiebreaker and Content Engine)

-The Tiebreaker requires an API key.
-Click **AI Provider** at the top of the page, choose your provider, paste your key, and click **Save Key**.
+The Tiebreaker and Content Engine both require an API key.
+Click **AI Provider** at the top of either page, choose your provider, paste your key, and click **Save Key**.
 The key is stored in your browser's `localStorage` and sent only to the local Next.js server to make the AI call.
+It is shared across both AI-powered apps.

 | Provider | Where to get a key |
 |---|---|